sderaps/DMM/README.md

 4. Glucose time stamp
 5. Samsung Timer

 Samsungs reference to install "run on Watch.
-Please note I did not use BT method I used wifi. https://developer.samsung.com/galaxy-watch-tizen/studio/tutorial/connect.html#:~:text=Open%20the%20Run%20on%20Device%20panel%20in%20Galaxy%20Watch%20Studio&text=Then%20select%20the%20watch%20on,it%20to%20Galaxy%20Watch%20Studio.
+Please note I did not use BT method I used wifi method, seems like Samsung Need to update this page. https://developer.samsung.com/galaxy-watch-tizen/studio/tutorial/connect.html#:~:text=Open%20the%20Run%20on%20Device%20panel%20in%20Galaxy%20Watch%20Studio&text=Then%20select%20the%20watch%20on,it%20to%20Galaxy%20Watch%20Studio.